Standing in the Way of Control (song)

-"Standing in the Way of Control" is the debut single by American indie rock band Gossip from the album of the same name.
-The remix by Le Tigre was released in 2005, the original was then released as a single in 2006, and was re-released again on February 26, 2007.
+"Standing in the Way of Control" is a song by American indie rock band Gossip from their third studio album, Standing in the Way of Control.
+The remix by Le Tigre was released as Gossip's debut single in 2005 while the original was released as a single in 2006 and re-released on February 26, 2007.
 The 2006 issue had climbed up to number 13 on the UK Singles Chart in early 2007 on download sales, but the 2007 re-release was under a new catalogue number, meaning that their six-place climb to number seven on March 4 was listed as a new entry rather than as a climber.
 On the UK Indie Chart, it reached the top spot for one week.

 The Soulwax Nite Versions remix of the song featured heavily in the advertising campaign for the 2007 E4 television drama, Skins.
 This version is also on the series' soundtrack album.
 Kim Gordon, bassist of Sonic Youth, contributed the cover art for the single.
 Brace Paine asked her to contribute her handwriting to the album as he had appreciated her "punk rock font" he once saw on an old UT flier.

 In May 2007, NME magazine placed "Standing in the Way of Control" at number 23 in its list of the "50 Greatest Indie Anthems Ever".
 In October 2011, NME placed it at number 34 on its list "150 Best Tracks of the Past 15 Years".
 In 2009, Pitchfork placed the song at number 429 on its list "Top 500 Greatest Tracks of the 2000s".